Updated: April 20, 2026

 Technical Optimization for Higher Completion Rates

-Technical friction significantly impacts pre-save completion rates.
+Technical issues impact pre-save completion rates.
 While you can't control the streaming platforms' authentication requirements, you can optimize everything within your control:

 Test on multiple devices: Pre-save flows sometimes break on specific device/browser combinations.
-Test your campaign thoroughly before launch.
+Thoroughly test your campaign before launch.

 Minimize load times: Choose platforms with good performance optimization.